Stegobully/merged_ncRNAclassifier/README.md

 Training and validation data sets for models SeqEnc -> `fasta_files/train_fold_8.fasta`; `fasta_files/val_fold_8.fasta`

-If you wish to train a new model on the same set of sequences, simply combine the
+If you wish to train a new model on the same set of sequences, simply combine one of the train/val files to create the full training set.

 Validation files used have the same number as the training files